 Controlling your blood glucose levels before and during pregnancy is key to preventing complications.
-The level of risk for complications is largely determined by the health of a woman just before conception and within the first 11 weeks of pregnancy.1 This is because a baby's development starts very soon after conception – even before you may know you're pregnant.
+The level of risk for complications is largely determined by the health of a woman just before conception and during the first 11 weeks of pregnancy.1 This is because a baby's development starts at conception – even before you may know you're pregnant.

 Work closely with your healthcare team to carefully manage your blood glucose months before you start trying.
-You may need to adjust your insulin if you need to improve your blood glucose control.
-If you’re at a high risk of complications, careful blood glucose control becomes even more critical.
+You may need to adjust your medication regimen or you may need to improve your blood glucose control.
+If you’re at high risk for complications, careful blood glucose control becomes even more critical.

-It’s also important to follow a healthy-eating plan.
-The same basic rules about nutrition apply – balanced, regular meals with whole grains, fruits, lean proteins, lots of vegetables and healthy fats.
+It’s also important to follow a healthy eating plan.
+The same basic rules about nutrition still apply – eat balanced, regular meals with whole grains, fruits, lean proteins, lots of vegetables and healthy fats.
 You may also want to consider prenatal vitamins containing folic acid to fill in any gaps.

 Work closely with your healthcare team so that you know how to adjust your diabetes management plan to support a healthy pregnancy and delivery.